 The county has several locally important habitat types, including cottonwood floodplains, grasslands, prairies, Oregon White Oak habitat, and springs and seeps.
 These diverse habitat types support a wide variety of fish, birds, mammals, amphibians and other wildlife, including state and federally protected species.
-For example, the Nisqually Wildlife Refuge supports over 300 species of wildlife.
+For example, the Billy Frank Jr. Nisqually National Wildlife Refuge supports over 300 species of wildlife.

-As of 2019, Thurston County is developing a Habitat Conservation Plan (HCP) in order to obtain an Incidental Take Permit (ITP) pursuant to 10(a)(2)(B) of the Endangered Species Act.
+As of January 2023, Thurston County has begun the implementation of a Habitat Conservation Plan (HCP), having obtained an Incidental Take Permit (ITP) pursuant to 10(a)(2)(B) of the federal Endangered Species Act.
 The ITP is proposed to cover most development permits and county capital facility projects over a 30-year period for anticipated impacts to covered species in the HCP.

 Habitat Conservation Plans are planning documents required as part of an application for an incidental take permit.
-They describe the anticipated effects of the proposed taking; how those impacts will be minimized and mitigated; and how the HCP is to be funded.
+They describe the anticipated effects of the proposed taking (i.e. actions which harm listed species); how those impacts will be minimized and mitigated; and how the HCP is to be funded.

-Federally listed species proposed for coverage in the HCP:
+Federally listed prairie and wetland-associated species which are covered in the HCP include:

-Rana pretiosa (Oregon spotted frog) - listed as Threatened in 2014

-- Euphydryas editha taylori (Taylor's checkerspot butterfly) listed as Endangered in 2013 - ❖ Pooecetes gramineus affinis (Oregon Vesper Sparrow) under review for listing as of 2019 - Thomomys mazama; pugetensis (Olympia pocket gopher) tumuli (Tenino pocket gopher), and yelmensis (Yelm pocket gopher)- listed in 2014 as Threatened
+- Rana pretiosa (Oregon spotted frog) listed as Threatened in 2014 - Euphydryas editha taylori (Taylor's checkerspot butterfly) listed as Endangered in 2013 - Pooecetes gramineus affinis (Oregon Vesper Sparrow) under review for listing as of 2019 - Thomomys mazama pugetensis (Olympia pocket gopher), tumuli (Tenino pocket gopher), and yelmensis (Yelm pocket gopher)- listed in 2014 as Threatened of the county's lakes with nearly 1,117 acres in Thurston County.
+Black Lake, which spans 576 acres, is the county's largest natural lake.